Installing SDL2 Libraries Manually on Windows

 Compiling the Project

-If everything is installed correctly, the following simple program should now compile successfully.
-Note, the program may not yet run successfully, but at this point, we want to ensure it compiles:
+If everything is set up correctly, the following simple program should now compile successfully.
+Note that the program may not yet run successfully, but at this point, we just want to ensure it compiles:

 #include <SDL.h>